 This tofu veggie scramble is an easy and delicious breakfast meal.
 Of course, you don’t have to just limit it to mornings, it works fine for lunch and dinner.

 If you’re working towards a vegan whole food plant-based diet/lifestyle, that means giving up dairy and eggs, as well.
-Don’t despair, I think you’ll find that tofu is a great substitute for eggs and I’ll talk about why in a blog post that’s coming soon.
+Don’t despair, I think you’ll find that tofu is a great substitute for eggs.

 I’m amazed at how satisfying tofu can be.
 Read my article about the Many Great Ways to Cook with Tofu.